hackerinnen/hackerinnen/README.md

 6. Check if you updated the `date` setting in the head of your files.
 7. Add your answers.
 If you do not want to answer a certain question, just leave it out.
 8. Create a PR

-If you don't want to set up the repo locally you can also visit [https://submit.hackerinnen.space](https://submit.hackerinnen.space) to submit your profile.
-You will be able to review your submission in our staging environment.

 ## Technologies used to build this project